RafailBesparas/RiskScoreModelling/readme.md

+# Please check the file Riskscore.ipynb is the complete project
+# The other files are the experiments with tensorflow

 # Case Study
 Objective: Predict RiskScore to assess loan default or financial instability.
 Developing a RiskScore model to help a bank assess creditworthiness more effectively